riverbed/Riverbed-Community-Toolkit/SteelHead/GNS3/README.md

-# Virtual SteelHead VCX on GNS3
+# Next Generation Virtual SteelHead VCX on GNS3

 Virtual SteelHead VCX is the virtual form factor of the multi-awards winning WAN Acceleration appliance Riverbed SteelHead.
 It is is available as a virtual solution on most major hypervisors including VMware vSphere, Microsoft Hyper-V and KVM.
 Free-Trials are available on the  [Riverbed website](https://www.riverbed.com/trialdownloads.html)  from where you can get a 90-day license.